The Ultimate Adventure Through Guatemala: 2026 Edition

 If you wish to bring your own helmet it must be suitable for the activity and conform to recognized safety standards.
 Please see our Cycling safety guidance for further information.

-You'll ride a 'hardtail' - a front suspension mountain bike which is perfectly suited to the mix of roads and light gravel terrain you'll be rolling along on this day of the trip.
+On Day 2, you'll ride a 'hardtail' – a front suspension mountain bike which is perfectly suited to the mix of roads and light gravel terrain you'll be rolling along on this day of the trip.
 Your host uses Kona bikes with a variety of models available, the suspension can be locked for a faster ride when on the flatter road sections.
 You will be matched with a suitable size of bike depending on your height - please ensure this is filled out on your passenger info form after reserving the trip.

 Tandem (2-seater) sit-on-top kayaks are used by the local host, while there are also single versions to use depending on group size.
 For comfort, they come equipped with backrests and padded seats.
 The weight limit is approximately 265 lbs per person.